3 Types of Severe Aortic Stenosis Treatments | MyHeartDiseaseTeam

 • Require repair of another heart valve or heart bypass surgery for blocked arteries

-During this procedure, your surgeon will make a large incision in your chest to access your heart.
-They’ll remove the damaged valve and replace it with a new one.
-There are two types of valves used in SAVR.
-Your surgeon may use a biologic valve from:
+During this procedure, your surgeon will make an incision in your chest to access your heart.
+They’ll remove the diseased valve and replace it with a new one.
+The two primary types of valves used in SAVR are bioprosthetic and mechanical.

-Biological valves are safe and effective, lasting around 15 to 20 years.
-You won’t be at an increased risk of blood clots, but biological valves do break down over time.
+Bioprosthetic valves work well and last around 12 to 15 years.
+Some people may need to undergo more than one valve replacement in their lifetime.
+They won’t be at an increased risk of blood clots, but biological valves do break down over time.

 Mechanical valves are the other type of valve used in SAVR.
-They are less likely to break down as compared to biological valves.
-However, they increase your risk of blood clots, so you’ll have to take blood thinner medication.
+They are durable, often made with titanium or carbon, and less likely to break down as compared to biological valves.
+However, mechanical valves increase your risk of blood clots, so you’ll have to take blood thinner medication if you have this type of valve.

 According to Cleveland Clinic, surgeons typically use biological valves in people over the age of 65 and mechanical valves in those 50 or younger.
 If you’re 50 to 65 years old, you may have either.